NacarateJ/jaqueline-nacarate-brainflix-api/README.md

 # BrainFlix
-The BrainFlix is fullstack app for a fictional mock video streaming platform.
+BrainFlix is a fullstack app for a fictional mock video streaming platform.
 Creative mock ups and design specs were used to create a fully functional and responsive live site respecting a mobile-first design approach.

 ## General Functionalities
 * An REST API service was built to manage the videos data.
 It had the following end-points: